BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </blockquote>

 <p>
 He invented the concept of a "technological singularity": a point at which machine intelligence surpasses human intelligence --TODO add citation.
-Perhaps the single most spoken-about and pressing topic on all our minds these days.
+Perhaps the single most spoken-about and pressing topic on all of our minds these days.
 <blockquote>
 The first person to use the concept of a "singularity" in the technological context was the 20th-century Hungarian-American mathematician John von Neumann.
 Stanislaw Ulam reports in 1958 an earlier discussion with von Neumann "centered on the accelerating progress of technology and changes in the mode of human life, which gives the appearance of approaching some essential singularity in the history of the race beyond which human affairs, as we know them, could not continue".
 Subsequent authors have echoed this viewpoint.¹⁸
 </blockquote>